"So Amazon Music allows Prime members to download free Prime Music for offline listening. Anyone know where on the device they store this music?"

 Step 4 Start Downloading Amazon Music

 Tap the "Convert" button to start downloading Amazon Music.
-After a few minutes, all chosen Amazon Music will be saved locally in MP3/AAC/WAV/FLAC/AIFF format.
+After a few minutes, all chosen Amazon Music will be saved locally in MP3/AAC/WAV/FLAC/AIFF/ALAC format.

 By hitting the "History" button or directly going to the output folder you customized previously, you can access all the offline Amazon songs.
 Now you can save Amazon Music on computer and transfer them to any device as needs.